Risk Aware Benchmarking of Large Language Models

+\textbf{Bootstrapping Heuristic} While the CLT above provides an asymptotic value for the variance, in practice (as in the ASO framework of \citep{ulmer2022deep}) we estimate the variance with a bootstrapping heuristic \citep{Efron1993}.
+This estimate is nonasymptotic and hence should often be more accurate than the asymptotic value.
+Proving the consistency of the bootstrap for functions of quantiles is generally nontrivial \citep{shao2012jackknife}, but recall that the stochastic ordering can be defined in terms of either quantiles or CDFs.
+In Appendix \ref{app:boot} we provide a bootstrap consistency proof for the absolute statistics based on the CDF, leaving the quantile based proof for future work.

-\paragraph{Multi-Testing Algorithm} Algorithm \ref{alg:SOMT} given in Appendix \ref{app:alg} summarizes the multi-testing setup for both relative and almost (absolute) FSD and SSD.
-The main idea behind Algorithm \ref{alg:SOMT} is to turn multi-testing to pairwise testings and to correct for the confidence level by dividing by the number of all pairs \citep{bonferroni1936teoria}.
+\textbf{Multi-Testing Algorithm} Algorithm \ref{alg:SOMT} given in Appendix \ref{app:alg} summarizes the multi-testing setup for both relative and almost (absolute) FSD and SSD.
+The main idea behind Algorithm \ref{alg:SOMT} is to turn multi-testing to pairwise testings i.e testing for stochastic dominance between all pairs of models using relative (or absolute) FSD or SSD.
+In order to ensure that this multi-testing has a confidence level $1-\alpha$, we correct the individual test's confidence level by dividing $\alpha$ by the number of all pairs \citep{bonferroni1936teoria}.
 Then in order to combine the pairwise rankings to a single rank, we use a simple Borda count \citep{borda} rank aggregation algorithm.